krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 > A memory leak occurs when a _Garbage Collector_ cannot collect Objects that are no longer needed by the Java application.

-Memory leaks are one of the most common problems related to Java heaps, the other are
+Memory leaks are one of the most common problems related to Java heaps; the other is

-* **not enough space on a heap** - sometimes a Java application may work fine with the heap it has, but there is the possibility to run a part of the application that needs more heap than specified via **-Xmx**
+* **not enough space on a heap** - sometimes, a Java application may work fine with the heap it has, but there is the possibility to run a part of the application that needs more heap than specified via **-Xmx**
-* **gray area between** - these are cases when we allocate memory indefinitely, but our application needs these objects
+* **a gray area between** - these are cases when we allocate memory indefinitely, but our application needs these objects

 How can we detect memory leaks?
 The GC emits the following kind of entry at the end of each _GC cycle_ into the GC logs at _info_ level: